UCL-RITS/mkdocs-rc-docs/README.md

       - which uses `mkdocs` to build the documentation in the `out` directory.
   - The contents of `out` are then committed as an update to the `gh-pages` branch of this repo
-  - and pushed back to Github using the deploy keys
+  - and pushed back to Github using the automatic GitHub Actions OAuth token for credentials

 On the webserver, `cron` for `ccspwww` checks every ten minutes (+2, so 2,12,22,etc past the hour) using the `remote/cron_updates.sh` script whether